mandag 4. november 2024

 not recommended :)

 However, the designs of the humans in Incredibles doesn`t opt for total realism.
 As they come across as stylised as the regular Pixar human characters.
 The crew didn`t wanted them to look real, but feel real.
 They wanted a stylized look that were designy and fun-looking, but also wanted a convincing look.
 Still, what makes Incredibles comparable to Nemo is that it tells a story about a father.
 While of course both fathers are essentially different characters, it`s remarkable how it followed Nemo`s footsteps in that regard (and sure, it would`ve made it comparable to One Houndred and One Dalmatians and The Aristocats, since they are about parenthood, too).
-But while Pixar has always been synonymous with their buddy picture formula, at least Incredibles wasn`t a picture.
+But while Pixar has always been synonymous with their buddy picture formula, at least Incredibles wasn`t such a picture.
 However, a remarkable thing about Pixar`s features is that they were becoming longer and longer at the time.
 And Incredibles was stretching the limits of length in a Pixar-movie.

 The Storyline and Genre of The Incredibles